ctrlcctrlv/humnumsort/README.md

 * See [`humnumsort-test-data` repository](https://github.com/ctrlcctrlv/humnumsort-test-data/).

-    You may want to pull it as:
+    You may want to clone it as:

     ```bash
-    $ git pull https://github.com/ctrlcctrlv/humnumsort-test-data/ tests/data/expensive
+    $ git clone https://github.com/ctrlcctrlv/humnumsort-test-data/ tests/data/expensive
     ```

 ## TODO